-Of the four design alternatives, S1 is the least costly at \$26,265,000 but does not include a lay-down area.
-Alternative S3, with an estimated cost of \$32,479,000, is the least cost plan that has been identified that includes the maximum protection and provides a lay-down area.
+Of the four design alternatives, S1 is the least costly with a total project cost of \$28,585,000 but does not include a lay-down area.
+Alternative S3, with an estimated total project cost of \$35,169,000, is the least cost plan identified that includes the maximum protection and provides a lay-down area.